Categorize Catalog Items

 Overview

-Square lets sellers have their business products or services cataloged as CatalogItem objects.
-These objects are commonly referred to as items.
-For example, if a seller sells t-shirts, dress shirts, and coats, a T-Shirt item, a Dress Shirt item, and a Coat item might be created in the seller's catalog.
-Similarly, if the seller provides services for career development coaching and professional skill training, a Career Coaching item and a Professional Training item might be created in the seller's catalog.
+Square allows sellers to list their business products and services as CatalogItem objects, also known as items.
+For example, if a seller offers t-shirts, dress shirts, and coats, they create a T‑Shirt item, a Dress Shirt item, and a Coat item in their catalog.
+Similarly, if the seller offers career coaching and professional training, they create a Career Coaching item and a Professional Training item.

-To facilitate managing and displaying the products for sale or services for hire, the seller can have the items categorized.
-For example, the T-Shirt, Dress Shirt, and Coat items can all be categorized under Clothing.
-When a customer visits the seller's store, they can be presented with all items under the Clothing category.
-The T-Shirt and Dress Shirt items can also be categorized under Shirts.
-The customer can then choose to browse only t-shirts or dress shirts under the Shirts category.
+To help manage and display products and services, sellers can categorize items.
+For example, T‑Shirt, Dress Shirt, and Coat items can be grouped under Clothing.
+When a customer browses the online store, they can see all items in the Clothing category.
+T-Shirt and Dress Shirt items can also be grouped under Shirts, allowing customers to browse only t-shirts or dress shirts in that category.

 Link to section